julianeon/julianeon/README.md

 I'm a software consultant and product support aficionado living in San Francisco, California.

-I worked at PagerDuty, Ripple and GraphQL, often by helping users with open source products.
+I worked at PagerDuty, Ripple and GraphQL, helping users with open source products.

 In the past few years, I've used React a lot with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, and AppSync.
 These days, I use [Svelte](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison)  more.